CocoaPods/CocoaPods/README.md

 Now that you've got CocoaPods installed you can easily add it to your project.

+NOTE: If you're using a fresh out of the box Mac with Lion using Xcode from the Mac App Store, you will need to install the Command Line Tools for XCode first: [here](https://developer.apple.com/downloads/index.action)

 ## Adding it to your project